apollographql/rust-best-practices/book/chapter_06.md

 > Static where you can, dynamic where you must

-Rust allows you to handle polymorphic code in two mais ways:
+Rust allows you to handle polymorphic code in two ways:
 * **Generics / Static Dispatch**: compile-time, monomorphized per use.
 * **Trait Objects / Dynamic Dispatch**: runtime vtable, single implementation.